-This approach provides mariners with the designed channel project size and depths on the raster chart, while pointing mariners directly to a USACE website for the controlling (minimum) depths from the Corps' latest hydrographic survey of the channel.
+This approach provides mariners with the designed channel project dimensions and depths on the raster chart, while pointing mariners to a website closely coordinated between USACE and NOAA, which shows the controlling (minimum) depths from the Corps' latest hydrographic survey of the channel.
 Controlling depths will continue to be encoded in ENCs, which can more easily be updated and provided to mariners in weekly digital ENC revisions.